Whoever wins Erewash wins Downing Street – and Brexit’s the hot-button issue

 Since the constituency of Erewash was created in 1983, the party that wins it has also triumphed in the UK general elections.
 Traditionally, voters here tend to favour whichever party is seen as the most economically competent.
 But this dynamic has become more complicated ahead of the December 12 polls: Erewash voted strongly for Brexit, even though it threatens to undermine the area’s burgeoning prosperity.

 Located right in the middle of England, with lots of middle-income voters, Erewash is a classic bellwether constituency.
-It plumped for Margaret Thatcher and her social mobility agenda in the 1980s, then went to Labour when Tony Blair won his party a reputation for economic competence before swinging back to the Tories in 2010.
+It plumped for Margaret Thatcher and her policies to boost social mobility in the 1980s, then went to Labour when Tony Blair won his party a reputation for economic competence before swinging back to the Tories in 2010.

 While pockets of deprivation sprang up after the decline of heavy industry, many voters here have benefitted economically from trade with the EU since globalisation took hold towards the end of the twentieth century.
 Major international companies are big employers in the area, including Toyota and Rolls-Royce in nearby Derby, and Deloitte and Capital One in Nottingham.

 ‘Toxic’ Brexit debate

 So it may seem surprising that Erewash voted 62 percent for Brexit.
 “Certainly people didn’t vote to lose their jobs, which is a potentially high probability, depending on what happens after the elections,” said a union representative in the East Midlands who asked not to be named.
 Indeed, if implemented, Tory leader and Prime Minister Boris Johnson’s plans still risk a damaging no-deal exit.